 The latest from the Sunday Times bestselling author explores the best and worst in human nature.
 Set over three intense, exhilarating, and harrowing hours, this novel follows a rural Somerset school under siege in the middle of a blizzard, documenting the experience of those both inside and out.
 An edge-of-your-seat read.

 A collection of comics by New York Times bestselling graphic novelist Philippa Rice based on real-life moments with her baby that chronicles the everyday moments of parenthood.

 The Other People by C.J.
 Tudor (23 Jan)

-C.J Tudor's debut The Chalk Man became an instant bestseller and this month we get to read her third novel.
+C.J Tudor's debut The Chalk Man became an instant bestseller and The Other People is her third novel.
 This is the story of a five-year-old girl who is kidnapped, and the father who never gives up his search to find her.

 Agency by William Gibson (23 Jan)

 A speculative thriller set in a world where Brexit never happened and Trump lost the election, this is the latest work from William Gibson, the visionary author of Neuromancer.